Suez Canal chief says southern stretch to be expanded

 Rabie presented the plan at an event attended by Egyptian President Abdel Fattah al-Sisi, who indicated that the project should be completed in 24 months at most.

-The SCA plans to widen the 30-kilometer stretch of the waterway between the city of Suez and the Great Bitter Lake area by 40 metres (130 feet) eastwards, Rabie said.
+The SCA plans to widen the southernmost 30-kilometre (18-mile) stretch of the waterway between the city of Suez and the Bitter Lakes area by 40 metres (130 feet) eastwards, Rabie said.
 It also plans to deepen that section to 72 feet from 66 feet.

-A second canal lane that opened in 2015 north of the Great Bitter Lake to allow two-directional traffic will be extended by 10km to reach a total length of 82km, allowing more ships to pass, Rabie said.
+A second canal lane that opened in 2015 north of the Great Bitter Lake to allow two-directional traffic would be extended by 10km on the southern side of the lake, to reach a total length of 82 km and allowing more ships to pass, Rabie said.

 The vessel, still loaded with thousands of containers, is being held in the Great Bitter Lake amid a dispute over an SCA compensation claim against the Ever Given’s Japanese owner Shoei Kisen.

-Reporting by Mahmoud Mourad; Writing by Nadine Awadalla and Aidan Lewis;Editing by Andrew Cawthorne and Ed Osmond
+Reporting by Mahmoud Mourad; Writing by Nadine Awadalla and Aidan Lewis;Editing by Andrew Cawthorne, Ed Osmond and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.